TripleTen experts

 Ah, but you caught us: we didn’t include the cost of the bootcamp itself in the stats.
 Let’s account for that.
 After all, the bootcamp isn’t free.

 We’ll say that they change jobs every three years, earning a 20% increase with each new position.
-We’ll also give them a boost and say they switched jobs for year 0 and earned a 20% raise instead of the average 3% raise we’ve been using above.
+We’ll also give them a boost and say they switched jobs at year zero and earned a 20% raise instead of the average 3% raise we’ve been using above.

-And we’ll leave the year 0 earning potential for the switcher diminished by the bootcamp cost.
+And we’ll leave the year zero earning potential for the switcher diminished by the bootcamp cost.
 After all, the bootcamp is an expense incurred only when shifting careers.

-For full transparency, we’re using the three-year switching schedule because it provides a good comparison to Glassdoor’s stats on software engineers and their earnings relative to their experience.
+For a bit of explanation: we’re using the three-year switching schedule because it provides a good comparison to Glassdoor’s stats on software engineers and their earnings relative to their experience (data current as of the writing of this article).

 So, explanation over.
 What does this look like?

-Even with a 20% raise the first year and every three years thereafter, the person staying where they are doesn’t crack a six-figure salary on our timeline.
+Even with a 20% raise the first year and every three years thereafter, the person staying put doesn’t crack a six-figure salary until year seven.
 The person who switched to software engineering?
-They land six figures within their first three years.
+They land six figures by year three.
 And yikes, y’all.
 The gulf in what that means in terms of total earnings is shocking.

-The bars themselves don’t look all that striking until you realize that the difference between them totals to $433,892.
-Depending on where you are, that’s the price of a house.
+The bars themselves don’t look all that striking until you realize that the difference between them totals to $216,745.
+That’s half the median price of a house.

 This also assumes that you are the average person, which, of course, you aren’t.
 It doesn’t account for the fact that you could specialize and land a lucrative tech job that might even pay you up to $269,917The Top 18 Companies That Pay Software Engineers the Most in 2024.

 See, education is an investment that doesn’t depreciate.
 The costs that bootcamp students incur at the start of their journey are more than repaid over their career.
-The financial benefits only magnify.
+After that, the financial benefits only magnify.

 But we’ll get off our soapbox.
 There’s a real world out there where things cost real money right now, we know.
-So let’s get into the actual nuts and bolts and talk about coding bootcamps with deferred tuition, financial aid for coding bootcamp students, monthly payments, interest rates, and more.
+So let’s get into the actual nuts and bolts.
 The future’s promising.
 It’s just about getting over the first financial hurdle.

 How to pay for a coding bootcamp